“I am especially passionate about working with high-achieving individuals who might fly under the radar of typical mental health treatment.”

 How does collaboration with other providers play into your work?

-I take a holistic approach to therapy and consider mental health to be one component of overall wellness.
-I frequently collaborate with psychiatrists, doctors, nutritionists, and acupuncturists to ensure that clients are getting the quality care they deserve.
+I view mental health is an important component of your overall physical health.
+I frequently collaborate with psychiatrists, doctors, nutritionists, and non-traditional practitioners to help make sure my clients are receiving the care they need to heal and grow.

 What do you think is the biggest barrier today for people seeking care?